-Description The property comprises a double upper flatted dwelling contained within a two storey and attic level terraced block.
-Accommodation Ground Floor - Entrance and Stair.
-First Floor - Entrance Hallway, Living Room, Kitchen with Utility Room off, Bedroom and WC.
-Attic Level - Two Bedrooms and Bathroom.
-Gross internal floor area (m2) 100 sq.m or thereby.
-Neighbourhood and location The property forms part of an established residential area lying to the west of Edinburgh City Centre.
+Description The property comprises a purpose built first floor flat contained within a four storey tenemental building.
+Accommodation Entrance Hallway, Living Room, 2 Bedrooms, Kitchen/Dining Room, Utility Room, Box Room and Bathroom.
+Gross internal floor area (m2) 96 or thereby Neighbourhood and location The property forms part of an established residential area lying a short distance to the southwest of Edinburgh city centre.
 Surrounding properties are broadly comparable and local facilities and amenities are available nearby.
-Age It is understood the property was constructed around 1880.
-Weather It was dry and clear at the time of inspection.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney heads are of stone rendered brick construction.
+Age 1900 approx Weather It was dry and clear at the time of inspection Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney heads are of stone and brick construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched timber construction overlaid with slates.
-The roof space is accessed from the ceiling hatch on attic level landing.
+Roofing including roof space The roof is of pitched timber construction overlaid with slates incorporating a flat section presumably clad with bituminous based roofing felt or similar.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Gutters and downpipes are cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction pointed externally.
+The main walls are of traditional solid stone construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are timber framed sash and casement style single glazed along with double glazed velux windows.
+Windows are replacement UPVC double glazed.
 The access door is timber.
 External decorations Visually inspected.
 Cast iron rainwater goods and external timbers are painted.
-Conservatories / porches Communal areas Garages and permanent outbuildings Outside areas and boundaries Visually inspected.
-The property benefits from private garden ground.
-Site boundaries appear to be defined by fencing and masonry walling.
+Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
+There is shared access with other flats and stairwell.
+Secure entry system.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+The property benefits from communal garden ground to the rear.
+Site boundaries appear to be defined by stone walling.